Cheap Car Hire Melbourne Airport

 Just under an hour’s drive from Melbourne Airport, the Dandenongs are an excellent example of the lush, rainforests and rolling hills that Australia is so well-known for.

-From the beautiful song of the Lyrebird to the cuddly koala and wombat, the forest is home to a variety of Australian birds and animals - with opportunities for visitors to get up-close and personal at the Healesville Sanctuary, where orphaned and sick animals are treated at the animal hospital.
+From the lyrebird (with its beautiful song) to the cuddly koala and wombat, the Dandenongs are home to a variety of Australian birds and animals.
+Visitors to Healesville Sanctuary can also see how the animal hospital helps orphaned and sick animals recuperate and recover.

-While you are visiting Dandenong, you might like to take a step back in history and walk the 1,000 step Kokoda Walk, which commemorates the Kokoda Trail in Papua New Guinea.
-Throughout the commemorative walk, plaques depict the lives of those who died on the mammoth walk.
+When you visit the Dandenongs, you can walk the 1,000 step Kokoda Walk, which commemorates the World War II Kokoda Trail in Papua New Guinea.
+Plaques along the path memorialise the lives of those who died during the war on the long and tortuous walk.

 The original trail was taken by Australian soldiers in World War II and ran for 96 kilometres (60 miles) through the Owen Stanley Range in Papua New Guinea.
 It was the location for the battle between Japan and the Allied forces.
 Long, hot days, coupled with the threat of tropical diseases such as malaria, made the track particularly difficult to travel.